 I remember being so discouraged anytime we missed a therapy session.
 I would be afraid that Zoe was missing out on continued developmental growth.
 It would have been a huge blessing at the time to have the tools and the knowledge to feel less pressure on our scheduled therapy sessions.
 These tools will empower parents to work on their child’s developmental growth in between scheduled therapy sessions.

 overwhelmed I looked.
 I was trying hard to take every note and understand every activity she was doing with Zoe.
 The therapist ended the session with a list of a few therapy tools I should order that would be helpful.
 For some reason that list pushed me to my emotional breaking point.
 Everything we had been through caught up to me in that moment.

 Every baby born with Down syndrome will have their own unique experiences and abilities.
 Some will have many medical procedures in their first year, and some will be born never spending a day in the hospital.
 For any diagnosis the first year is the hardest to navigate, and we are here to be a box of sunshine to those families.

 The Down syndrome community is my why!
-My Zoe is my why.
-She is our ray of sunshine and one of the most beautiful gifts I have ever been given.
+I want to celebrate and support every beautiful baby's life that has been gifted an extra chromosome.
 Our hope is that these tools will help you connect more with your child and help them shine their light even brighter.